willemt/dogebox/protocol/core.rst

-dogebox Specification 20140219
+dogebox specification 20140219
 ==============================

-The dogebox protocol (DBP) is a variant of the Bittorrent peer wire protocol.
+the dogebox protocol (dbp) is a variant of the bittorrent peer wire protocol.

-DBP has files mapped to Bittorrent pieces.
-DBP uses the Bittorrent protocol to transfer these pieces between peers.
-The key difference between the vanilla Bittorrent protocol and DBP, is that DBP provides extended Bittorrent PWP messages which allow the mapping, re-mapping, and un-mapping of pieces and files.
+dbp has files mapped to bittorrent pieces. dbp uses the bittorrent protocol to transfer these pieces between peers. the key difference between the vanilla bittorrent protocol and dbp, is that dbp provides extended bittorrent pwp messages which allow the mapping, re-mapping, and un-mapping of pieces and files.

-Even though DBP is simply just the addition of piece mapping features to the Bittorrent protocol, there are some extra complexities involved.
-This document describes the DBP protocol, how the piece mapping works, and how complexity is managed.
+even though dbp is simply just the addition of piece mapping features to the bittorrent protocol, there are some extra complexities involved. this document describes the dbp protocol, how the piece mapping works, and how complexity is managed.

 Table of contents
 =================

 A client that uses DBP has to solve six key problems.
 These are elaborated on in the below sections.

 1) Mapping files to Bittorrent pieces
 2) Maintaining file and piece logs
 3) Maintaining log concensus between peers